MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/azure-ad-b2c-provider.md

 1. Select the Azure AD tenant or directory.

-1. Select a subscription for the tenant, or&mdash;if you want to create a new subscription from the Azure portal&mdash;select **Add subscription**.
+1. Select a subscription for the tenant, or&mdash;if you want to create a new subscription from the Azure website&mdash;select **Add subscription**.

 1. Select the resource group for the Azure AD B2C tenant.